 - A midterm portfolio, containing all writing done for the course to that point, with a student reflection essay focused on which kinds of assignments they found most useful and which assignments they would want to revise further; follow it with a final portfolio in which at least one of the midterm pieces is included (after further revision).

 Students come to us very accustomed to the idea of averaging grades, or being able to "drop" the lowest grade, or other form of grade accommodation.
 A portfolio requires students to take all the work seriously.
-In a writing intensive course, where perhaps 60% to 75% of the grade is based on the learning demonstrated in writing, a student cannot ignore the reality.
+In a writing intensive course, where perhaps 60 to 75 percent of the grade is based on the learning demonstrated in writing, a student cannot ignore the reality.

-One of our reference schools, Carleton College, instituted a writing-intensive curriculum in 2001; part of their program is the Writing Portfolio.
-Click here to see the article about Carleton's Writing Program (from the American Association of Colleges & Universities and from the National Commission on Writing).
+- Carleton College, instituted a writing-intensive curriculum in 2001; part of their program is the Writing Portfolio.
+Click here to read about Carleton's writing program.